 When the season does come to a close, consider these cultural best practices for putting your field to bed.

 - Core aerification and verticutting.
 Both of these processes will open up your field to allow more air, fertilizer and nutrients into the root zone.
 By promoting stronger root growth, your field will be better prepared to battle cooler temps and colder ground.
 Verticutting focuses on your thatch level.
 By managing the thatch level, you improve fertilizer processes and overall grass health.
 Just be sure to give your field enough time for recovery before dormancy.

 - If your grass is looking sparse due to summer stress, consider overseeding or topdressing your field before putting it to bed.
 This will aid in new growth production throughout the fall and a jump start come early spring.
 This is also a great time to address weed control.

 - Several university studies have supported the practice of fall fertilization.
 This could come in handy when preparing for a spring season.
 Late season fall fertilization will help your field be ready to take off once the weather jumps in spring.

 - Utilizing grow covers will be beneficial during this time and could be a worthwhile investment if your field will be expected to perform after several dormant months.
 Grow covers will aid in warming your field up in early spring and aid in getting a couple more weeks in the fall.
-By quickening the process at which the field heats, you will be benefiting the overall playability of the field.
-Grow covers can also be utilized to keep frost off your field and, depending on your labor force, grow covers could even be used in between early spring games or late fall to keep playing conditions the best.
+By expediting the field warm up, you will be benefiting the overall playability of the field.
+Grow covers can also be utilized to keep frost off your field and, depending on your labor force, grow covers could even be used in-between early spring games or late fall to keep playing conditions the best.